xplosionmind/old.tommi.space/_notes/public/Piwigo.md

 ## Feature requests

 - ~~One thing I am still trying to figure out is how to make more pictures appear for a gallery page.
-They are too few and it's really complicated to modify the size of the thumbnail to make them look nice~~. ✅ 2021.01.07 it is sufficient to go in the settings page of the user in question and change the value of “number of photos per page”
+They are too few and it’s really complicated to modify the size of the thumbnail to make them look nice~~. ✅ 2021.01.07 it is sufficient to go in the settings page of the user in question and change the value of “number of photos per page”
 - Server/photos backup

 <br>